Payment of tuition fees

 Queen Mary will send an invoice for the full academic year from August each year.
 Postgraduate Research students who start part-way through the academic year will be sent a pro-rata invoice.
 Fees due in any academic year are payable before enrolment.
 Payment can be made at any time during the year prior to enrolment.
 If you do not pay the required amount of fees or provide proof of sponsorship, you will not be able to enrol.

 Please note that after payment of your deposit, any subsequent payments of tuition fees will not be automatically reflected in the CAS.
 Further advance payments have to be manually updated on the CAS and as such you should allow up to ten days for this to happen.
 Please factor this in when applying for a visa appointment in your home country.
 If you are concerned that your CAS has not been updated with an advance payment made by either you or your financial sponsor, please email: CAS-Admissions@qmul.ac.uk, clearly stating your full name, applicant ID, programme you have applied for, amount paid and the date of payment.
 If you do wish to make an advance tuition fee payment we recommend you do this after you have secured your visa.
 A CAS cannot be updated once the status has changed to 'Used'.

-Once you have received your CAS, we recommend that you read more about how to apply for Tier 4 student immigration permission by referring to the following pages of the Advice and Counselling website.
+Once you have received your CAS, we recommend that you read more about how to apply for Tier 4 student immigration permission by referring to the following page.

 Discount for prompt payment